dezhest/MishapTracker/README.md

 # ScamList
-ScamList - Easy-to-use app that helps you to create or maintain your everyday scams.
-Keeping a list of your scams and tracking their statistics.
+ScamList - Easy-to-use meme app that helps you to create and maintain your everyday scams.
+It enables to keep a list of your scams and track their statistics.

 Scam - any unpleasant event that can happen to anyone.

 **Add your new scam:**
-- Enter a description and strength on a ten-point scale
+- Enter a description and intensity on a ten-point scale
 - Specify the date and attach a photo
-- Choose the appropriate type of scam or add your own
+- Choose the relevant type of scam or add your own

 ![Date](https://user-images.githubusercontent.com/99794753/216851710-b287023b-3d2a-4314-9bf8-80c6465bc992.jpg)![camera](https://user-images.githubusercontent.com/99794753/216851723-b5a35388-e275-42de-b50f-db2f049bc5d1.jpg)![IMG_0621 (1) (2)](https://user-images.githubusercontent.com/99794753/216847851-f74355ef-cdba-4b60-b5a1-ebc0d8ea686a.gif)

 **Work with scams in the main menu:**
- - Sort your scams by date, alphabet, strength and type.
+ - Sort your scams by date, alphabet, intensity and type
  - View photos
  - Swipe to the right to make changes or delete your scam by swiping left